 Q: When will I know if my presentation has been accepted?

-A: For the NSA Winter Legislative and Technology Conference, the submitter will receive a notification email from the Training Department with the decision no later than October 31 of the current year.
-For the NSA Annual Education and Technology Expo, the submitter will receive a notification email from the Training Department with the decision no later than January 31 of the conference year.
+A: For the NSA Winter Conference, the submitter will receive a notification email from the Training Department with the decision no later than October 31 of the current year.
+For the NSA Conference, the submitter will receive a notification email from the Training Department with the decision no later than January 31 of the conference year.
 Submitters will be expected to acknowledge receipt to accept and review content for the conference program.